swetoast/Anbernic-Firmware-Application-Development-Guide/README.md

 DejaVu Sans covers labels and natural-language status, Bold covers headings, Mono covers measurements and Mono Bold covers prominent aligned values.
 Liberation Sans was not present in the tested inventory.
 Text fitting uses rendered pixel width rather than character count.

-Original-firmware material also identifies:
+The stock font is also verified:

 ```text
 /mnt/vendor/bin/default.ttf
 ```

-This stock font remains unconfirmed.
-The verified DejaVu paths remain preferred.
+It loaded successfully through Pillow and was held open by the running stock menu.
+A same-size copy was present at `/mnt/mod/ctrl/configs/default.ttf`.
+Prefer `/mnt/vendor/bin/default.ttf` when matching the stock interface, while the verified DejaVu fonts remain suitable application defaults.

 ## 12. Joystick RGB configuration